QP Chaser: Polynomial Trajectory Generation for Autonomous Aerial Tracking: Chasing Trajectory Generation

 \subsubsection{Target visibility against obstacles}

 We define the target visible region against an obstacle (TVR-O), for each obstacle.
-In order to maximize a visible area of the targets' reachable set that is not occluded by the reachable set of obstacles, TVR-O is set to a half-space so that it includes $\mathcal{R}_{\textbf{q}}(t)$ and minimizes the area that overlaps with $\mathcal{R}_{\textbf{o}}(t)$.
+To maximize a visible area of the targets' reachable area that is not occluded by the reachable area of obstacles, TVR-O is set to a half-space so that it includes the target's reachable area and minimizes the area that overlaps with the obstacle's reachable area.
+There are two cases where the reachable areas of the target and obstacles overlap and do not overlap, and TVR-O is defined accordingly.